- We have installed floor markers to help keep members six-feet apart. We will also be limiting the number of people inside lobby areas.

 Schedule an Appointment

 Please schedule an appointment prior to your visit using our Appointment Scheduler.
-Appointments will be given priority over walk-in traffic, and they can be made up to one week in advance.
+They can be made up to one week in advance.

 Here are a few safety measures we’ll be taking while opening back up:

-- Members are asked to wear a mask or face covering when entering a branch.
+- Members are required to wear a mask or face covering when entering a branch.
 If you do not wish to wear a mask inside, please continue to use our drive-thru lanes.

 - For your security, financial protection and for the protection of staff members, please have IDs available as we will ask to verify your identity before allow admittance into the lobby.